GrayAreaorg/Winter-Immersive-2015/course_materials/week3-javascript/tutorials/find_that_file.md

 </code></pre>

 then you would do `src="../../static/js/index.js"`

 To break that down:

-1. the first `..` tells the computer to go up a level, so now it is in the `my_work` folder
+1. starting from the location of `index.html`, the first `..` tells the computer to go up a level, so now it is in the `my_work` folder

 2. the second `..` tells the computer to go up another level, so now it is in the `htdocs` folder

 3. the first `/` tells the computer to go down into the `static` folder

 4. the second `/` tells the computer to go down into the `js` folder